mars-planet/mars_city/servers/telerobotics/doc/sad.rst

 The real-time video streams are displayed in the Blender Game Engine application.
 The GUI therefore is inherited from the V-ERAS Application.
 There is no separate GUI for telerobotic control.
 The interface with the Oculus Rift device is minimal and displayed on the twin Oculus screens.
 This augmented reality interface is essential for blending in the rover's world with the astronaut's world.

+While controlling the navigation of a robot, the ROS Visualizer could be used to control the goal point and pose of a robot to override the Scheduler/Planner's output plans.

 CLI (Command Line Interface)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~